 1. Global Diversification

-Given all of this, the first tool in your Retirement Bucket Strategy™ toolbox to “stomach” market volatility and remain confident is to play the higher probability percentages of owning a strategically allocated, globally diversified portfolio using low cost index and asset class funds which are built to capture the returns of various asset classes is a cost-efficient manner.
+Given all of this, the first tool in your Retirement Game Plan toolbox to “stomach” market volatility and remain confident is to play the higher probability percentages of owning a globally diversified portfolio using low cost index funds which are built to capture the expected returns of various asset classes in a cost-efficient manner.

-The mistake most retired investors make is assuming that all of their investment holdings are impacted by short-term market volatility.
+The mistake most investors make at this unique stage in their lives is assuming that all of their investment holdings are impacted by short-term market volatility.
 If you are like most, you withdraw less than 5% of your Retirement Bucket each year.
-And, most withdraw on a monthly basis, so that’s less than 1/2 of 1% of the value of your Retirement Bucket each month.
+Our average member withdraws 0.25% on a monthly basis.
 Given this, there is no need to shield your entire Retirement Bucket from short-term market price volatility.
 (Very important!)

 Assuming for a moment that you have done your homework and you are crystal clear on your level of Retirement Bucket Dependence™, and you withdraw 5% of your Bucket per year, if you have 25% of your holdings held in money markets and short-term bonds, you have five years of your anticipated withdrawals immune to the short-term price volatility of stocks.
 5 years! (see historical lengths of market corrections earlier)

-By having a carefully targeted portion of your holdings outside of short-term price volatility we experience with equities, you buy yourself time….time to hang in there with your equity holdings long enough (without panic selling during temporary market corrections) to capture long-term returns!
+By having a carefully targeted portion of your holdings outside of short-term price volatility we experience with stocks, you buy yourself time….time to hang in there with your equity holdings long enough (without panic selling during temporary market corrections like this) to capture long-term returns!

 First, a few facts to keep in mind at all times:

-- While CPI inflation has averaged around 3% per year during those 58 years, dividends grew by 5.76% per year, or almost twice the rate of inflation.
+- While CPI inflation has averaged less than 3% per year since 1990, dividends grew by 6.09% per year, twice the rate of inflation.